renderedtext/agent-aws-stack/README.md

 aws kms create-key
 ```

-Save the KMS key id.
+The output of that command will give you a KMS key id.

-Note: if no customer managed is required, this step can be skipped.
+Note: if no customer managed key is required, and you want to use the default `alias/aws/ssm` key in your account, this step can be skipped.

 <b>2.
 Create the SSM parameter</b>